-|Alias||the Black Dread|
+|Alias||The Black Dread|

-|Born||In or before 114BC, at Valyria|
+|Born||In or ~several years before 114 BC[N 1], Valyria|

 - See also: Images of Balerion

 Balerion's scales and wings were black.
 His fire was black, sometimes with swirls of red.
 When he was in the fullness of his power, his flames could melt steel and stone, and fuse sand into glass.